Constraining Disk-to-Corona Power Transfer Fraction, Soft X-ray Excess Origin, and Black Hole Spin Population of Type-1 AGN across Mass Scales: Results and Discussion

-We estimated the black hole spin by modeling the relativistic reflection features, primarily the broad Fe~K line and soft X-ray excess, using the {\tt relxillCp} model with the assumption that light comes from the innermost stable circular orbit.
-The accuracy of spin measurements depends on the red wing of the broad Fe~K line.
-We detected a prominent broad Fe~K line, which resulted in high spins ($a^{\ast}>0.9$) for most sources in the sample.
-When the red wing of the broad Fe~K line was weak or absent in some AGN (e.g., UGC~6728, Mrk~1310), the spin parameter was found to have large uncertainties.
-In Fig.~13, we plot the dimensionless black hole spin parameter as a function of black hole mass for 11 AGN from this work, together with the 13 low-mass dwarf AGN from \citet{Mallick_2022} and 36 AGN with the most updated spin-mass measurements.
-With the addition of 11 new spin measurements through joint \xmm{}/\nustar{} reflection spectroscopy, the total spin sample size has reached $N=60$.
-Thus, this work is increasing the number of AGN for which a spin measurement is available by around around 20\%.
-The distribution of the black hole spin for our sample is presented in Fig.~14 (left panel), which has a median of $0.89_{-0.09}^{+0.10}$ at the $2\sigma$ confidence level.
-The right panel in Fig.~14 displays the spin distribution of all $60$ AGN, for which the median is estimated to be $0.88_{-0.05}^{+0.04}$ with $2\sigma$ confidence.
+In Fig.~14, we present the dimensionless black hole spin parameter as a function of black hole mass for 11 AGN measured using our broadband spectral modeling, together with the 13 low-mass dwarf AGN from \cite{Mallick_2022} and 36 AGN with the most recent reliable spin-mass measurements.
+With the addition of 11 new, refined spin measurements through broadband \xmm{}+\nustar{} relativistic reflection spectroscopy, the total spin sample size has reached $N=60$.
+Thus, this work is increasing or refining the available spin measurements in the AGN population by approximately 20\%.
+The distribution of black hole spins for our sample is shown in Fig.~15 (left panel), which has a median of $0.81_{-0.11}^{+0.16}$ at the $2\sigma$ confidence level.
+The right panel of Fig.~15 shows the spin distribution for all $60$ AGN, where the median is $0.87_{-0.07}^{+0.04}$ at $2\sigma$ confidence.

 The measurement of high spins is not the shortcoming of the relativistic reflection model.
-We have previously measured spin parameters in faint dwarf AGN with the same relativistic reflection spectroscopy and obtained low-to-moderate spins \citep{Mallick_2022}.
-A fundamental parameter that is governed by black hole spin is the radiative efficiency of the accretion flow.
-In the case of a Newtonian disk model, the radiative efficiency can be simplified as
+We have previously measured the black hole spin parameter in faint dwarf AGN using the same relativistic reflection spectroscopy and found a range of spin values, from low and moderate to high \citep{Mallick_2022}.
+A fundamental parameter governed by black hole spin is the radiative efficiency ($\eta$) of the accretion flow, given by

-For prograde orbits restricted to $\theta=\pi/2$ plane, the formula for $r_{\rm isco}$ as derived by \citet{Bardeen_1972} is:
+For prograde orbits restricted to $\theta=\pi/2$ plane, the formula for $r_{\rm isco}$ as derived by \cite{Bardeen_1972} is:

 where,